-Technical reviews of criticality safety evaluations should be performed by a qualified criticality safety engineer who is familiar with the operation, process or facility being evaluated.
+Technical reviews of criticality safety evaluations should be performed by personnel familiar with the physics of nuclear criticality and the operations, process or facility being evaluated.

 Format and Content

 Facility-specific administrative requirements ultimately dictate the format and content of an evaluation of nuclear criticality safety; however, the following elements are needed to meet the minimum acceptable requirements.